BlythICS4U/a1-manxboy/README.md

 90 - 94 | A
 95 - 99 | A+

+### Problem 3
-(3) To determine the fuel efficiency of a vehicle, you perform the following calculation:
+To determine the fuel efficiency of a vehicle, you perform the following calculation:

         fuel efficiency     =     100*(litres used)
                                   -----------------